-These FUN projects get shoved into the long term memory part of the brain.
+These FUN projects get shoved into the long-term memory part of the brain.
 This is because children learn through experiences.
-They will create mental images and associate them with the letter and letter sound.
+They will create mental images and associate them with the letter and letter sounds.

 Want another fun way to learn about letters?

 Give your students one simple word (cat).
 Subsequently, let your students change one letter to form a new word.
 Have them share their new words.
 You could have a pat, cab, cot, etc.

 Let students form new words with the previous word they formed, only changing one letter.
 If we’re using the examples above, you could get pay, car, pot, etc.

 Add the words to a chart for the class to see.
 Now you have a word wall to form stories with.